bekk/bekk-christmas/post/css/dont-suffer-like-i-grid-safiety-first.md

 There are some limitations with Grid Autoplacement when it comes to using Autoprefixer.

 ## Have you tried not supporting IE?

 Even [Microsoft](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/The-perils-of-using-Internet-Explorer-as-your-default-browser/ba-p/331732) writes Internet Explorer off as a browser and describes it more as a “compatibility solution”  for enterprise customers to deal with legacy sites that should be updated for modern browsers, and also have plans to stop supporting IE11 themselves.
 Read more about it [here](https://www.microsoft.com/en-ca/windowsforbusiness/end-of-ie-support).

 A solution could be to show the users an informative banner that is shown if IE is used.
 [Bowser](https://github.com/lancedikson/bowser) can be used to detect your users browser and version.
 Then show them a nice banner to enlighten them how much at risk they are from using an outdated browser, and that the application will not work properly in IE. If you want to be extra kind, then consider adding download links to other browsers. ✨

 ## Internet Explorer is not all bad though

 You will rarely meet a web developer that has not had a fateful encounter with Internet Explorer.
-Most feel strong emotions when it comes to making a site that actually supports IE, thus it can always be a fun subject to rant over when you meet someone new in the same field. :D
+Most feel strong emotions when it comes to making a site that actually supports IE, thus it can always be a fun subject to rant over when you meet someone new in the same field 😄.

 Hope you enjoyed the article!